-We may need additional financing to complete the development of any product candidate and fund our activities in the future.
+We will need additional financing to complete the development of any product candidate and fund our activities in the future.

-We anticipate that we will incur operating losses for the next several years as we continue to develop our HBV therapy and VEN 310 as well as initiate any development of any other product and will require substantial funds during that time to support our operations.
-We expect that our current resources will provide us with sufficient capital to fund our operations into the fourth quarter of 2015.
+We anticipate that we will incur operating losses for the next several years as we continue to develop our HBV therapy and our microbiome program as well as initiate any development of any other product candidate and will require substantial funds during that time to support our operations.
+We expect that our current resources will provide us with sufficient capital to fund our operations into the second quarter of 2016.
 However, we might consume our available capital before that time if, for example, we are not efficient in managing our resources or if we encounter unforeseen costs, delays or other issues or if regulatory requirements change.
-If that happens, we may need additional financing to continue the development of our HBV therapy and VEN 310.
+If that happens, we may need additional financing to continue the development of our HBV therapy and our microbiome program.
 Thereafter, we will need additional capital to fund our operations in the future.
 However, there is no assurance that we will be successful in raising any necessary additional capital on terms that are acceptable to us, or at all.
 If such event or other unforeseen circumstances occurred and we were unable to raise capital, we could be forced to discontinue product development, sacrifice attractive business opportunities, cease operations entirely and sell or otherwise transfer all or substantially all of our remaining assets.